-Enabling Growth, Empowerment, and Advocacy for Disabled Teaching Artists and Educators
+Enabling Growth, Empowerment, and Advocacy for Disabled Teaching Artists and Educator

-Join us over Zoom on the third Tuesday of every month to share resources, build community, and discuss the role of disability in the classroom.
+Join us over Zoom on the third Wednesday of every month to share resources, build community, and discuss the role of disability in the classroom.
 Only one registration is required.
-Topics may include normalizing disability in the classroom, addressing ableism, self-regulation, self-care, and how to advocate for your needs.

 We provide live captioning, audio descriptions throughout the meeting, and visual agendas.
 ASL interpretation and other access needs can be provided upon request.
 Please email email@example.com for any access needs.

 TAID (Teaching Artists Identifying with a Disability) is a group by and for disabled teaching artists, teachers, and educators.
 Founded in 2020 by three Pink Umbrella Theater Company teaching artists, the goals of TAID are: